ManageIQ/manageiq.org/source/community/install-from-source.html.md

       ````

    4. Log in as postgres, and generate test, production and development
-      databases and the evm user.
+      databases and the root user.
 Then assign the development database
-      `vmdb_development` to `evm`
+      `vmdb_development` to `root`

       ```bash
       su - postgres